Printer Friendly Version

 Treatment of immune thrombocytopenia (ITP) may be considered medically necessary when ALL of the following criteria are met:

-The individual has a documented diagnosis of acute or chronic immune thrombocytopenia (ITP);
+The individual has a diagnosis of immune thrombocytopenia (ITP) with documentation of ONE of the following:

 ONE of the following:

-The request is for intravenous IgG and ALL of the following:
+The request is for intravenous IgG and BOTH of the following:

-The request is for ONE of the following:
+The requested agent is ONE of the following:

 Gammaked or Gamunex-C;